 In-depth information on amount sold, prices by weight, and international trade of Actaea racemosa can be found in the “Wild Harvest” and “Industry Report” sections of Mary L. Predny, et al. “Black Cohosh: An Annotated Bibliography.”

 Wild Harvesting Impact On Other Species:

-Due to the massive demand for Black Cohosh the similarity in appearance of North America’s eastern Actaea species, the wild harvest of Black Cohosh is having a dramatic impact on populations of plants that are mistakenly harvested.
+Due to the massive demand for Black Cohosh and the similarity in appearance of North America’s eastern Actaea species, the wild harvest of Black Cohosh is having a dramatic impact on populations of plants that are mistakenly harvested.
 Black Cohosh (A. racemosa) is often confused with Mountain Bugbane (A. podocarpa), White Baneberry (A. pachypoda), and Appalachian Bugbane (A. rubifolia).
-A. podocarpa has been listed as endangered in Illinois and rare in Pennsylvania, A. pachypoda is listed as exploitably vulnerable in New York, and A. rubifolia is threatened in Illinois, Kentucky, and Tennessee; and endangered in Indiana.
-All due to habitat loss and wild harvest, which is only exacerbated by misidentifying and harvesting them as Black Cohosh.²
+A. podocarpa has been listed as endangered in Illinois and rare in Pennsylvania; A. pachypoda is listed as exploitably vulnerable in New York; and A. rubifolia is threatened in Illinois, Kentucky, and Tennessee and endangered in Indiana.
+This is all due to habitat loss and wild harvest, which is only exacerbated by misidentifying and harvesting them as Black Cohosh.

 Recommendations for industrial and home use:

 Cultivated harvest would be the best option to take to maintain a secure and diverse wild population.
 As better population surveys are completed throughout its range, bans on wild harvest of Actaea racemosa should be applied where appropriate.